Reporter, The Baltimore Sun, Baltimore/Annapolis, MD, 2013-present

-More than 20 awards since 2001 for categories such as environment, feature profile, medical/science, business and multimedia.
+More than 20 awards since 2001 for categories ranging from multimedia storytelling to investigative reporting.
 Top awards include:

 • 2019: Second place for investigative reporting (large dailies) for team coverage of the state of Maryland’s thoroughbred horse racing industry.

-• 2018: Second place for local column — critical thinking (large dailies) for a reflection on the unexpected death of gubernatorial candidate and Baltimore County Executive Kevin Kamenetz.
+• 2018: Second place for local column/critical thinking (large dailies) for a reflection on the unexpected death of a gubernatorial candidate.

 • 2016: First place for growth and land-use reporting (large dailies) for a team report about development in the watershed surrounding historic Ellicott City, which was devastated by a deadly flood.